kyleyhw/digit_recognition_pytorch/README.md

 # PyTorch Digit Recognizer

 This project is a handwritten digit recognizer built using PyTorch.
-It utilizes a Convolutional Neural Network (CNN) to classify digits from the MNIST dataset.
+It utilizes a Convolutional Neural Network (CNN) to classify digits from the MNIST dataset [[1]](#ref-lecun-1998).
 The project also includes a graphical user interface (GUI) that allows users to draw their own digits and see the model's predictions in real-time.

 ## Features